harrisonravazzolo/death-to-extension-attributes/comparisons/file-sharing.md

 # File Sharing

-This extension attribute displays whether or not file sharing is enabled.
+This Extension Attribute displays whether or not file sharing is enabled.

 ## Extension Attribute:
 ```